pabloordonez/programming-course/00.prerequisites/readme.md

 <br>

 ## Node.JS
-`Node.JS` or simply `Node` it's a javascript runtime environment that let us execute javascript code without the need of a browser, and without the sandbox restrictions a browser imposes over the code. `Node` is made by the `V8 engine` (the javascript compiler and JIT solution made by the Chromium project) and a series of system libraries to access the underlying operating system.
+`Node.JS` or simply `Node` is a javascript runtime environment that let us execute javascript code without the need of a browser, and without the sandbox restrictions a browser imposes over the code. `Node` is composed by the `V8 engine` (the javascript compiler and JIT solution made by the Chromium project) and a series of system libraries to access the underlying operating system.
 With `Node` we can create javascript programs that read and write to the standard output (console), to files, sockets and more.
 We can interact with the computer devices, and much more.

 We'll delve into the world of `Node` with every passing class, but right now we need you to install the runtime in your machine so we can start following the courses.